iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `AddressOrENS | any | undefined`

-Optional filter to restrict the results to include only authorizations for the specified user.It's a String representation of ethereum address or ENS name (Ethereum Name Service)
+Optional filter to restrict the results to include only authorizations for the specified user.
+It's a string representation of ethereum address or ENS name (Ethereum Name Service)

 ```js